 In recent years cheaper granites have become widely available from Asia and we don’t think the quality of some of these granites is good enough and it would harm our excellent reputation for quality and service if we accepted and sold those granites.
 We simply won’t do it.
 The best granite in the world comes from South Africa, Brazil, Angola, Spain, Norway, Finland etc, and that’s where we get ours.
 Granite slabs are priced by their quality rather like diamonds.

 1 – Hairline cracks

 A hairline crack in a granite slab is a weak point along which the slab can easily shear.
 Cheaper granites can contain hairline cracks.
-If the slab is twisted during fitting, or if there’s any movement at all afterwards, the slab can break.
+If the slab is twisted during fitting, or if there’s any movement at all afterwards, the slab will break.

 2 – Inconsistent thickness

 We’ve often seen a cheap granite slab that’s 30mm thick at one end and thinner at the other, even down to 24mm which is quite a difference.
 Often there’s a difference that’s not immediately apparent until you look along the edge.
 If you try to use a granite like this, for instance, an L section, you’ll end up with an obvious difference in heights underneath.
 Where the worktop meets another.

 3 – Edge polishing

 A polished edge from Granite Worktops (UK) Ltd takes approx. 30mins labour per foot.
 Other companies spray wax on the edges to produce a shine, this takes minutes and wears off quickly (try scratching it with a coin, it will remove the wax).
 Our work is guaranteed for years.
 In practical terms, our edges will never wear they are polished by hands using diamonds.